MuhammadZain243/Task-Tracker/README.md

 # Task Tracker CLI

-A simple, lightweight **Command Line Interface (CLI)** to track your tasks — what to do, what you're working on, and what you've completed.
-Built with **Node.js** using only native modules — no dependencies.
+A simple, lightweight **Command Line Interface (CLI)** to track what tasks to do, what you're working on, and what you've completed.
+Built with **Node.js** using only native modules, no dependencies.

 ## Features